 Terms and Conditions

-The Opportunity Portal is managed by Falmouth University Employability Service and we value the relationships we have with employers.
+The Falmouth University Jobs and Opportunity Board is managed by Falmouth University Employability Service and we value the relationships we have with employers.
 Our aim is to provide a high level of service to meet your needs and this document outlines the terms and conditions in respect of advertising opportunities in order to maintain a professional and high quality service.

 Falmouth University Employability Service will endeavour to assist employers in promoting their opportunities to our students and graduates, but we shall bear no liability for any loss, damage or delay arising from the performance of these services.